yag-im/scrapers/README.md

     MobyGames: https://www.mobygames.com/
     QuestZone: https://questzone.ru/

-The resulting output files, stored in the data folder, can be used for internal database (currently, only IGDB output is in use).
+The resulting output files can be used for internal SQL DB (only IGDB output is in use currently).

-## Run
+## Development

-Before opening project in `devcontainer`, create:

-    .devcontainer/secrets.env

-file containing:
+### Prerequisite

+Create folder for output data:

+    mkdir -p ~/yag/data/scrapers

+The generated data is used to initialize the [SQL Database](https://github.com/yag-im/sqldb).

+Create `.devcontainer/secrets.env` file:

     IGDB_CLIENT_ID=***VALUE***
     IGDB_CLIENT_SECRET=***VALUE***
     MOBYGAMES_API_KEY=***VALUE***

+- retrieve secret values from the relevant websites.

+Then simply open this project in any IDE that supports devcontainers (VSCode is recommended).

+### Run scrapers

+    python run.py